ccohen42/Thirteen_Stones/README.md

 ## Usage
 1. **Starting a Game**: The game starts automatically when the app is launched.
 You can start a new game from the menu.
 2. **Taking Turns**: Players take turns picking 1, 2, or 3 stones from the pile by clicking the corresponding button.
-3. **Winning the Game**: The player who picks the last stone wins.
+3. **Winning the Game**: The player who picks the last stone loses.
 A dialog will show the winner and the number of games played.
 4. **Viewing Statistics**: Access the statistics from the menu to see the number of games played and other stats.
 5. **Settings**: Customize the game settings from the settings menu.